S-Nandita/galvix-assignment-criteria-builder/README.md

 ## API Documentation
 The API provides an endpoint to filter and paginate logs.
 Swagger UI is integrated to facilitate API exploration.
+After running the project from IntelliJ, access the Swagger API using the following URL.

 - ` Swagger UI: http://localhost:8080/swagger-ui.html`